Overview of Levetiracetam for Canines and Felines

 Levetiracetam is used to treat seizure disorders in dogs and cats as either monotherapy (single drug) or combination therapy with other anticonvulsant drugs.

 - While generally safe and effective when prescribed by a veterinarian, Levetiracetam can cause side effects in some animals.

 - Levetiracetam is mostly metabolized outside the liver, making it a popular choice in patients with liver disease, such as hepatic encephalopathy, or portosystemic shunt.

 - Levetiracetam is not recommended for use in pregnant or nursing pets.

 - Levetiracetam should not be used in animals with known hypersensitivity or allergy to the drug.

 Levetiracetam may interact with other medications.
 Consult with your veterinarian to determine if other drugs your pet is receiving could interact with Levetiracetam.
-Medications may include non-steroidal anti-inflammatory drugs such as Rimadyl, Deramaxx, and others as well as Phenobarbital.
-It is frequently given with Phenobarbital but the Phenobarbital dosage is often decreased.
+Medications may include non-steroidal anti-inflammatory drugs such as Rimadyl, Deramaxx, and others, as well as Phenobarbital.
+It is frequently given with Phenobarbital, but the dosage is often decreased.

 How Levetiracetam Is Supplied